destenson/Janix-ai--mcp-validator/README.md

 ### Key Features

 - Support for both the 2024-11-05 and 2025-03-26 protocol versions
+- Support for both STDIO and HTTP transport protocols
 - Dynamic tool testing that adapts to any server's capabilities
 - Detailed compliance reporting
 - Configurable test modes for targeted functionality testing